 The impact drivers are an improvement in the pool of teachers, a considerable reduction in the teacher quality gap between public and private voucher schools, and, to a lesser extent, the sorting of parents across school sectors.
-Specifically, teacher quality across school sectors is affected by two factors: first, merit-based pay in public schools attracts skilled individuals from outside of teaching and cream-skims the best teachers from the voucher sector.
-Second, private schools respond by increasing their wage offers, thus limiting their loss of teacher quality to public schools and also attracting skilled individuals from outside of teaching.
+Specifically, the skills of teachers across school sectors are affected by two factors: first, merit-based pay in public schools attracts skilled individuals from outside of teaching and cream-skims the best teachers from the voucher sector.
+Second, private schools respond by increasing their wage offers, thus limiting their loss of teacher skills to public schools and also attracting skilled individuals from outside of teaching.
 These supply-side factors contribute more to policy impacts than parental sorting: they account for 70 percent of the treatment effects.
 A key lesson that we learn is that the existence of a large school choice program amplifies the positive impacts of merit reforms in the teacher labor market, thanks to equilibrium wage adjustments in the large non-public school sector which result in an even better selfselection of individuals into teaching compared to the selection that would have occurred in the absence of equilibrium effects.

 The welfare analysis indicates that the reform increases the average utility of households, with larger gains accruing to the poorer households, who benefit from larger improvements in teacher quality in their schools of choice.
-Moreover, the policy pays for itself in the long run, because better teacher quality in the public sector attracts students back into public schools.
-Because the voucher that each student in the country receives can be used in private subsidized or public schools, the policy attracts voucher revenues back into the public sector, reducing the need for additional funds to cover public school running costs.
+Moreover, the policy pays for itself in the long run, because more highly skilled teachers in the public sector attract students back into public schools.
+This reallocates public expenditures in the form of vouchers back into the public sector, reducing the need for additional funds to cover public school running costs.
 Compared to the pre-reform system, the merit-based reform is more financially sustainable.

 Finally, I simulate a flat increase to public sector wages that results in the same 30 percent average public sector wage increase as under the reform.
 The impacts on test scores and inequality are one tenth of those of the merit-based reform, because the flat bonus is not as successful at improving the pool of teachers.
-Moreover, it would require an increase in Government costs, because it fails to attract voucher revenues back into the public sector.
-Therefore, a merit-reform is more cost-effective at improving student outcomes than a flat increase to public school teacher wages in a market-oriented school system.
+An experiment that introduces only the competency requirement component of the merit-based reform achieves just below half of the predicted positive impacts of the reform.
+Therefore, both the wage and the minimum competency component of the planned merit-based reform are important to improve student outcomes.